 living room + 2 bedrooms + bathroom

-What is important when you decide to rent your floating house?
+What is important when you decide to navigate a floating house?

 In many European countries and in selected German waters (Mecklenburg-Vorpommern and Brandenburg), your clients don’t even need a licence to sail a houseboat.
 All you need is a simple training session that lasts between two and three hours – after which your customers can start their stay on the water!